Using server-side SDK to access CloudBase

 };

-The CloudBase server-side SDK has been integrated with cloud functions, allowing usage without manually entering keys.
+CloudBase server-side SDK is integrated with cloud functions and can be used without manually entering keys.

 Initialize the SDK